 1. Resurfacing with an Overlay

 Is your once smooth concrete patio looking like a rough terrain now?
 That is probably a scaling issue.
 This is often caused by a freeze-thaw cycle.
 As moisture in the concrete slab freezes and melts alternately, the surface begins to weaken.
 This is characterized by shallow holes and breaking pieces of surface concrete.
-The best way to repair this type of damage is to resurface the patio.
+The best way to repair this type of damage is to resurface the concrete patio.
 This process starts out by cleaning and grinding the surface to create a clean, blank canvas.
 A thin overlay is then poured and applied on the surface.
 This can either be stamped or stained to make it more beautiful and functional.

 2. Decorative Concrete Staining